ATI RN

 Correct Answer: B

 Rationale: The correct answer is B: Instruct the client to tuck her chin when swallowing.
-This intervention helps prevent aspiration by closing off the airway during swallowing, reducing the risk of food or liquid entering the lungs.
-Tucking the chin also helps direct the food towards the esophagus.
-Giving thin liquids (
+This intervention helps prevent aspiration by closing off the airway during swallowing, reducing the risk of food or liquids entering the lungs.
+Tucking the chin also helps direct the food or liquid down the esophagus.
+Giving thin liquids (choice

 A) can increase the risk of aspiration.
-Using a straw (
+Using a straw (choice

-C) can also increase the risk as it can bypass the natural swallowing mechanism.
-Encouraging the client to lie down after meals (
+C) may also increase the risk by bypassing the natural protective mechanisms.
+Encouraging the client to lie down after meals (choice

-D) can lead to aspiration as gravity may cause food or liquid to enter the airway.
+D) can lead to aspiration due to decreased muscle tone and gravity assisting in food or liquid entering the airway.

 Question 2 of 5